DollyGt/e-commerce-final-project/README.md

 The website is user friendly, recognises  desktop browsers and it is also mobile compatible.
 Using webview/ chrome view and safari same website can be used as an Android App with zero changes.

-Below is an overview of how the site looks with different screen sizes.
+Below is an overview of how the site looks on different screen sizes.

     *****____________________******

 Contact form: